NLeSC/guide/language_guides/r.md

 * Functions don't require explicit return statement, although it is recommended.

 ### Recommended sources of information
-Some R packages have their own google.group.
 All R functions come with documentation in a standardized format.
+Some R packages have their own google group.
+Further, stackoverflow and standard search engines can lead you to answers to issues.

-To learn R see the following resources:
+If you prefer books, consider the following resources:

 * [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham,
 * [Advanced R](https://adv-r.hadley.nz/) by Hadley Wickham,
 * [Writing better R code](http://www.bioconductor.org/help/course-materials/2013/CSAMA2013/friday/afternoon/R-programming.pdf) by Laurent Gatto.

-Further, stackoverflow and standard search engines can lead you to answers to issues.

 # Getting started